Country Guide: Ireland

 - Packing list

-- Transfer of Residency (TOR) - PPS Declaration Document
+- Transfer of residency 1(TOR 1) - PPS declaration document

-- Documentary evidence of residence abroad for at least one year
+- Documentary evidence of residence abroad for at least 12 months

-- Documentary evidence of taking up permanent residence in Ireland
+- Proof of residence in Ireland (2 forms)

-- All goods should be in the ownership of the shipper for at least 6 months prior to import
+- All goods should be in the ownership of the owner of the goods for at least 12 months prior to import.

-- Shipper does not need to be present for Customs clearance.
+- Owner of the goods does not need to be present for Customs clearance.

-- Shipper should arrive in the country prior to the arrival of the shipment.
+- Owner of the goods should arrive in the country prior to the arrival of the shipment.

 - Used household goods may be allowed entry on a duty and tax free basis once the TOR has been verified.

-- Imports not deemed qualified as part of a TOR shipment will be subject to duty (variable) and value added tax (VAT) of approximately 23%.
+- Imports not deemed qualified as part of a TOR shipment will be subject to duty (6% to 13%) and value added tax (VAT) of approximately 23%.

 - The OBL must include the chassis number, engine number, color, model, make, and weight of the vehicle.